Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception: Introduction

-Several recent studies, including CoFF\cite{5}, V2VNet\cite{6}, V2X-Vit\cite{7}, Where2comm\cite{8}, Who2com\cite{9} and When2com\cite{10} propose efficient approaches for collaborative perception.
-However, they tend to focus on the spatial aspect of semantic information only and ignore the impact of the temporal dimension in collaborator selection and information fusion, which impedes the improvement of perception performance.
-For instance, suppose that a collaborator shares outdated semantic information that includes an object no longer available in the focus region of ego; then, neglecting the temporal dimension might generate an incorrect perception output that wrongly identifies the position of the corresponding object.
-Thus, it is obviously crucial to consider the spatial and temporal dimensions of semantic information for successful collaborative perception.
-Besides, the importance of semantic information (IoSI) provided by diverse collaborators in enhancing the perception performance shows variation.
+In order to realize efficient collaborative perception, several recent studies have been proposed \cite{8,9,10,11,12,13,14,15,16,17,18}, and prominent works include CoFF\cite{8}, V2VNet\cite{9}, V2X-Vit\cite{10}, Where2comm\cite{11}, Who2com\cite{12} and When2com\cite{13}.
+However, these studies solely focus on the spatial aspect of semantic information, disregarding the importance of the temporal dimension.
+Given the heterogeneous nature of inter-agent sensors and the time required for information transmission, shared semantic information inherently encounters latency in real-world scenarios\cite{10}.
+Disregarding the temporal dimension of semantic information in collaborative perception results in limited or even degraded performance enhancement.
+For instance, relying on outdated shared semantic information, such as depicting objects that are no longer present in the focus region, has the potential to confuse the ego and lead to misleading perception outcomes.
+Therefore, comprehensive consideration of both the spatial and temporal dimensions of semantic information becomes indispensable for successful collaborative perception.
+Furthermore, considering the diverse temporal and spatial characteristics of semantic information from various collaborators, the importance of semantic information in enhancing perception performance also varies.
+Therefore, integrating the importance of semantic information (IoSI) into collaborative perception is highly attractive.
+This can be achieved by assigning distinctive spatial-temporal importance weights to different semantic information and utilizing these weights to guide both collaborator selection and semantic information fusion.

-In this article, we propose an importance of semantic information (IoSI)-based collaborative perception framework called IoSI-CP to more comprehensively take into account the IoSI from both temporal and spatial dimensions.
-In addition, we develop a collaborator selection method that efficiently selects collaborators producing significant perception performance benefits.
-Moreover, we design a semantic feature fusion algorithm to implement more effective information fusion by assigning IoSI-consistent weights.